lionelmace/ibmcloud-labs/labs/Lab Kubernetes - Orchestrate your docker containers/README.md

     bx login -a https://api.ng.bluemix.net
     ```

 1. Log in to the IBM Cloud Container Service Kubernetes plug-in.
-The prefix for running commands by using the IBM Cloud Container Service plug-in is **bx cs**.
+The prefix for running commands by using the IBM Cloud Container Service plug-in is **ibmcloud cs**.
     ```
-    bx cs init
+    ibmcloud cs init
     ```

 # Step 3 - Create a cluster